defold/extension-spine/docs/index.md

 String
 : A string value.

-When the animation plays and events are encountered, `spine_event` messages are sent back to the script component that called `spine.play()`.
+When the animation plays and events are encountered, `spine_event` callbacks are sent back to the callback function provided with `spine.play_anim()`.
 The message data contains the custom numbers and strings embedded in the event, as well as a few additional fields that are sometimes useful:

 `t`
 : The number of seconds passed since the first frame of the animation.